Provo17/zlien/README.md

 Mock Data can be downloaded usinf this link and clicking the green Download Data button: https://www.mockaroo.com/180bf580

+10% of the data is missing a required field and 5% of the data has no commencement date.

 After data upload Users can view and edit data by navigating to the link below and using the provided credentials

 Admin Login: